odino/odino.github.com/source/_posts/2018-03-23-tsv-better-than-csv.markdown

 date: 2018-03-23 14:29
 comments: true
 categories: [tsv. csv, format]
+description: "Wondering whether you should use CSV or TSV files?
+Don't bother, TSV is the answer."
 ---

 Lately I've been getting a few questions on why one should use `.tsv` files